sanghosuh/3loa/README.md

 > Input not 'comprehensible' to a learner cannot be learned nor acquired.

 * `Low filter`[[cf](img/fig_filter.PNG)] - (1) Motivation (2) Self-Confidence (3) Anxiety
 > High motivation, self-confidence and low anxiety weaken the strength of filter that prevents input from getting past and reaching a learner.
-(Note that type two acculturation can help lower anxiety as well.)
+(Note that in case of second language acquisition, type two acculturation can help lower anxiety as well.)

 Three sequential steps consist of the following stages: